Mathematical Excursions: Audience and reception

 and also for mathematics teachers looking for examples and demonstrations for their classes.

 Of the original edition, reviewer David Eugene Smith wrote "the book ought to be in the hands of all teachers and on the shelves of all high schools and colleges".
 By the time of the 1957 reprint, reviewer Samuel L. Greitzer complained about its obsolete notation, as well as its uneven level of exposition and non-uniform inclusion of solutions to problems, and reviewer Roland Sprague noted that its treatment of perfect numbers was out of date.
-Nevertheless, Greitzer suggested that it would be appropriate as "enrichment" for high-school students.
+Nevertheless, Greitzer suggested that it would be an appropriate supplement in mathematics education at the secondary level.